Types and causes of hearing loss

 Treatment: Normally, hearing may be restored within hours or days.
 Permanent damage is possible.
 A hearing aid is beneficial in these cases.

 Age-related hearing loss (presbyacusis)

-Age-related hearing loss starts for most people between the age of 45 to 65 and can be exacerbated by external factors (such as exposure to loud noises).
-Age-related hearing loss primarily affects the higher frequencies and usually occurs in both ears.
+Age-related hearing loss starts for most people between the age of 45 to 65, and can be worsened by external factors such as loud noises.
+It usually affects high-frequency noise and typically occurs in both ears.

 Foreign bodies in the auditory canal